Azure/azure-quickstart-templates/mongodb-replica-set-centos/README.md

 ##Import Notice
 Each VM of the replica set uses raid0 to improve performance.
-The number and the size of data disks(setup raid0) on the primary node VM are determined by yourself, and we use 4 data disks on each secondary VM for raid0, the size of each data disk is the same with primary node.
-However, there is number and size of data disks limit per the VM size.
-Before you set number and size of data disks, please refer to the link https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/ for the correct choice.
+We use 4 data disks on each VM for raid0.
+The size of data disks(setup raid0) on each VM are determined by yourself.
+However, there is size of data disks limit per the VM size.
+Before you set the size of data disks, please refer to the link https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/ for the correct choice.